-- Cut the meat with the grain into strips about 1 – 2 cm thick.
+- Cut the meat (usually with the grain) into strips about 1 – 2 cm thick.
 The thicker the meat, the longer it will take to turn into biltong.
 You can make your strips much, much bigger (the way I like it), or much, much smaller (making Biltong “sticks”).

 - Use paper towels to soak up all the water that will have been sucked out of the meat by the salt.
 Brush off the salt with a clean brush.
 NEVER use water!

 - Dip each piece of meat into a bowl of vinegar, just for a second or two.
 This is important as it will discourage any moulds from attacking your biltong.
 So make sure your meat is thoroughly immersed in the vinegar.

 - Sprinkle (or smother!) your choice of spices over the meat (both sides).
 Cracked coriander and cracked pepper are the traditional favourites, but add anything you like.

 - Insert the clean hooks into the meat at one end.

 - Hang the meat on the racks that you’ve put in your container.

-- Switch on the electric light bulb and the fan (or, if, like me you’re using a dehumidifier, just switch it on).
+- Switch on the electric light bulb and the fan (or, if you’re using a dehumidifier, just switch it on).
 Close your container.

 - And wait….
 Depending on how much meat you’ve used, you can expect proper South African-style biltong in as little as 3 days (less if you’re using a dehumidifier).
 The longer you leave it the drier and harder the meat will become.
+If you leave it for a week or two it will tend to become very dry and brittle – and that’s quite nice.
 Most South Africans prefer it to be soft inside and to have a slightly rubbery feel in the middle, with a hard, black crust on the outside.

 - NOTE: The meat will thoroughly absorb the salt and spices, so you really don’t have to overdo it.
 You will quickly discover how much suits your taste, and you’ll want to experiment with each subsequent batch.